emmahovhannisyan22/omicss24/vine_project/README.md

 1) Create vine_project/soft folder and
 2) Download the ADMIXTURE software from here (https://dalexander.github.io/admixture/download.html)
 3) Unzip the .tar.gz file, In this folder you can find also the Manual
-4) Run ADMIXTURE for k= 1-10, you can write a for loop for this
+4) Run ADMIXTURE for k= 1-10, you can write a for loop for this.
+The input file should be the filtered, pruned plink file (data/plink/genotype_maf005_hwe.bed)
 5) Enable the cross-validation calculation with the -cv option
 6) Save the log files in the scr/log directory by adding  " | tee ./scr/log/log${K}.out "
 7) Explore the output files, you can read about them in the manual.